BurningMUD/burningmud.github.io/index.markdown

 <script>
 const terminal = document.getElementById("terminal");
 const lines = [
-    "Out of the burning ashes",
+    "Out of the burning ashes,",
-    "Rose a new life",
+    "Rose a new life,",
-    "A new creature",
+    "A new creature,",
-    "Born into the Burning world"
+    "Born into the Burning world!"
 ];
 const typeSpeed = 50;